 Working of Voltage Regulator:

 The Voltage Regulator circuit is used to generate and maintain a permanent output voltage even if the input voltage or load condition is changed in any way.
 The voltage regulator receives voltage from the power supply and can be maintained in range.
-Which is well compatible with the rest of the electrical component.
+Which is well compatible with the rest of the electrical components.
 Mostly these regulators are used to convert DC / DC power, AC / AC, or AC / DC.

 Types of Voltage Regulator: